 The primary reason why you ought not to reduce carbohydrates is that they are the source of the energy your body requires to perform physical activity.
 If your body does not have enough carbohydrates, then it could be forced to feed on your muscle protein as a source of energy for the workout.

-The human body can convert fats and protein into glucose.
+The human body can convert some parts of the fat and protein into energy sources.
 When those macronutrients are not provided externally through dietary intake or supplements, the body starts utilizing protein and fats for energy and maintaining glucose levels.

 The three types of carbohydrates you should focus on are complex carbohydrates, simple carbohydrates, and fiber.
 Complex carbohydrates are those slow-acting carbs that generate vitamins and minerals crucial for the health of the body.
 Complex carbohydrates can be provided by foods such as rice, bread, and vegetables (1).